 Skin cancer is the most common cancer diagnosed in Australia.

-Over 434,000 people are treated for one or more non-melanoma cancers in Australia each year and over 11,500 people are treated for melanomas.
-In 2011, there were more than 2000 deaths from melanoma and non-melanoma skin cancer.
-Australia and New Zealand have the highest rates of skin cancer in the world.
+More than 434,000 people are treated for one or more non-melanoma cancers in Australia each year and more than 11,500 people are treated for melanomas.
+Australia has one of the highest rates of skin cancer in the world.

 3. Slap on a hat

-A broad-brimmed, legionnaire or bucket style hat provides good protection for the face, nose, neck and ears, which are common sites for skin cancers.
+Choose, a broad-brimmed, legionnaire or bucket style hat which shades your face, nose, neck and ears, which are common sites for skin cancers.
 Caps and visors do not provide enough protection.
-Choose a hat made with closely woven fabric – if you can see through it, UV radiation will get through.
-Hats may not protect you from reflected UV radiation, so also wear sunglasses and sunscreen.

 4. Seek shade

 Use trees, built shade structures, or bring your own (such as a sunshade tent)!
 Shade reduces UV radiation, but it can still reach you via reflection, so make sure you use shade in combination with other sun protection measures.

 Sunglasses and a broad-brimmed hat worn together can reduce UV radiation exposure to the eyes by up to 98%.
 Sunglasses should be worn outside during daylight hours.
 Choose close-fitting wraparound sunglasses that meet the Australian Standard AS/NSZ 1067.

 Check your skin regularly for any new spots or changes in shape, colour or size of existing spots.
 If you notice anything unusual, see your doctor as soon as possible.
 Most skin cancer can be successfully treated if it is found early.

 Remember, if you have any concerns or questions, please contact your doctor.